 Financial assistance is available to qualified students on a competitive basis in the form of teaching assistantships, research assistantships, graduate assistantships, University of Utah research fellowships, industry-sponsored design and research fellowships.
 The professor in charge of the particular research contract or grant makes decisions regarding sponsored research assistantships.
-If a student is interested in a teaching assistantship or research assistantship, they will need to apply to the Program by the appropriate deadline or if they are a current student they will need to contact their Advisor directly.
+If a student is interested in a teaching assistantship or research assistantship, they need to apply to the Program by the appropriate deadline.
+Current students should contact their advisor directly.
 Financial support is competitively awarded to graduate students pursuing research degrees.
 Those following a professional or non-thesis degree are ineligible for financial support.
 Students who work for the Program as a teaching assistant, research assistant, or a graduate assistant may qualify for the Tuition Benefit Program provided they meet the other requirements.
 Complete requirements can be found at: www.gradschool.utah.edu.